 Edit, 10/25/09.
+This recipe doesn’t actually work, so I don’t suggest that you try it.
 When I first tried this recipe for DIY instant paper mache it worked well.
-Since then, whenever I combine all three ingredients the goop instantly turns into something resembling rubber, and it can’t be used.
+But every time after that, when I combine all three ingredients the goop instantly turns into something resembling rubber, and it can’t be used.
+There’s probably some boron in the cellulose to resist mold and fire, and boron (Borax) and white glue is part of the recipe for Flubber.
+Fun to play with, not good for sculpting!

-Click here for a much better paper clay recipe that is amazingly strong.
-It is a much better home-made product than the one shown in this old post.
+Click here for a much better paper mache clay recipe that is amazingly strong.
+It uses drywall joint compound, Elmer’s Glue (not wood glue) and toilet paper.
+It is a much better home-made product than the one shown in this old post, because, you know – it actually works. 🙂

 The traditional method of making this pulped paper is to soak paper (like newsprint) in water overnight and then press out as much water as you can.
 If the paper doesn’t separate out into little bits, some people boil it in water.
 Then a glue or paste is added, and it’s ready to use.
 I’ve never been very excited about it because it takes so long to dry, and I don’t usually want the texture that the pulp imposes on the piece.
 That’s just me, of course..